-- Albinism -- silvery sheen to the hair, light-colored eyes
+- Silver hair, light-colored eyes (albinism)

 - Increased infections in the lungs, skin, and mucous membranes

 - Complete blood count, including white blood cell count

 Chediak-Higashi syndrome is a rare disease of the immune and nervous systems.
 It involves pale-colored hair, eyes, and skin.

 Chediak-Higashi syndrome is passed down through families (inherited).
 It is an autosomal recessive disease.
 This means that both parents are carriers of a non-working copy of the gene.
 Each parent must pass their non-working gene to the child for them to show symptoms of the disease.